Gordon Gunter: Personal life

-An American Civil War (1861–1865) enthusiast who sympathized strongly with the Southern cause – he wrote in 1969 that he found comfort and inspiration in the sight of the Confederate battle flag flying over the Gulf Coast Research Laboratory grounds after the destruction wrought by Hurricane Camille that year – Gunter was an active member of the Sons of Confederate Veterans and the Military Order of the Stars and Bars.
+An American Civil War (1861–1865) enthusiast who sympathized strongly with the Southern cause, Gunter wrote in 1969 that he found comfort and inspiration in the sight of the Confederate battle flag flying over the Gulf Coast Research Laboratory grounds after the destruction wrought by Hurricane Camille that year.
+He was an active member of the Sons of Confederate Veterans and the Military Order of the Stars and Bars.
 He also was an active member of the Sons of the American Revolution.

 Death

-Gunter died on December 19, 1998, his career in marine biology and fisheries science having lasted more than 60 years.
+Gunter died on December 19, 1998, in Ocean Springs.
+His career in marine biology and fisheries science had lasted more than 60 years.

 Commemoration

 On December 21, 1972, the Board of Trustees of the Institutes of Higher Learning of the State of Mississippi named the library Gunter established and expanded at the Gulf Coast Research Library the Gunter Library in his honor.

 The National Shellfish Association created its Gordon Gunter Poster Award in Gunter's honor.